-- By 2022, the learning management system market will balloon to USD 19.05 billion, based on a forecasted 5-year 24% CAGR.
-(Zion Market Research)
+- By 2022, the learning management system market will balloon to $19.05 billion, based on a forecast 5-year, 24% CAGR.

 - The Asia-Pacific region is estimated to grow at the highest CAGR from 2018 to 2023.
-(Research and Markets)

 - Large companies–those with high technology spending to provide employees an accessible and standard training environment–comprise 30% of global LMS buyers.
-(Docebo)

-Sources: Markets & Markets, Zion Market Research Designed by
+Sources: Markets & Markets, Zion Market Research

 The major growth drivers behind the ongoing LMS market boom include the rising adoption of digital learning, numerous government initiatives for LMS growth, the expanding use of AI and machine learning (ML) in both academic and corporate learning setups, and Bring Your Own Device (BYOD) policy and enterprise mobility.
 Likewise, open learning platforms like Moodle are also spearheading the popularity of online courses.
 Today, we have dozens of Moodle alternatives that let administrators deep-configure their LMS system via open API.

 At the rate the gamut of learning management system research and development initiatives is driving new technological innovations, it’s probable that many companies will invest more of their L&D dollars into a learning management system, which not only delivers and tracks training but also provides effective results.
 The same goes for schools worldwide, where administrators are increasingly collaborating with their IT departments in choosing the best LMS for their institutions.

 - For the past 16 years, small businesses have increased their use of e-learning by 900%, making online learning the new normal.